What are the league's biggest tire fires?

 Chris Peters: The Habs and Coyotes are obviously strong candidates here, but I've got to go with the New York Rangers on this one.
 Goalie Henrik Lundqvist has so often been the firefighter when things go bad for this team.
 So far, he hasn't been able to tamp down the flames and on occasion has been part of the problem.
 He should not shoulder all of the blame, though.

-Ben Arledge: The Montreal Canadiens secured their second win of the season on Tuesday, a 5-1 victory against the Florida Panthers, but that win ended a seven-game losing streak, and to put it kindly, the Habs have struggled to score.
+Ben Arledge: The Montreal Canadiens secured their second win of the season on Tuesday, a 5-1 victory against the Florida Panthers, but that win ended a seven-game losing streak.
+To put it kindly, the Habs have struggled to score.
 With just 18 goals, Montreal is in the Eastern Conference basement.

 Where do I begin?
 Alex Galchenyuk is back buried on the fourth line after a brief stint on a scoring line and is averaging just over 15 minutes of ice time.
 Max Pacioretty has produced just two points.
 Coach Claude Julien also dropped Brendan Gallagher off the top line, and Gallagher has seen less than 15 minutes of ice per game.
 There isn't a whole lot of production across the board.
 I mean, not a single Canadiens player has a positive plus/minus.
 Not one.
 What's more, goalie Carey Price hasn't been able to carry the team on his back like we have become accustomed to -- he's posted a 3.95 goals-against average and .881 save percentage, punctuated by two swinging hacks of his stick to the post following a goal against in Friday's game against the Anaheim Ducks.
 It's a disaster.